project-origin/wallet/doc/db_schema.md

-        text registry_name FK "string name of the registry" uuid external_endpoint_id FK "The external endpoint that the slice is transferred to" int external_endpoint_position "The position of the slice in the external endpoint" int slice_state "Holds the state of the slice" bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }
+        text registry_name FK "string name of the registry" uuid external_endpoint_id FK "The external endpoint that the slice is transferred to" int external_endpoint_position "The position of the slice in the external endpoint" int state "Holds the state of the transferred slice" bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }